sequelize/sequelize/docs/upgrade-to-v4.md

   // Instance Method
   Model.prototype.someMethod = function () {..}
   ```
+- `Model.Instance` and `instance.Model` are removed.
+To access the Model from an instance, simply use [`instance.constructor`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor).
+The Instance class (`Model.Instance`) is now the Model itself.
 - Sequelize now uses an independent copy of bluebird library.

     - Promises returned by sequelize are now instances of `Sequelize.Promise` instead of global bluebird `Promise`.